savo92/webinar-buildkite/example_3/README.md

 Example 3
 =========

-> A pipeline with 2 parallel steps
+> A pipeline with 2 consecutive steps.